ak66666/ThumbsUpV10/README.md

 * Supports ProGlide Cirque touchpad.
 * Hot swap sockets for switches.
 * USB-C connector.
-* Compact key spacing (18x17)
+* Compact key spacing (18x17), large MX-size caps won't fit.
 * Some keys on the lower PCB are tucked under the middle board to bring the index and middle fingers closer.
-That limits the choice of the key caps, only low profile would fit.
+That limits the choice of the key caps even more, only low profile would fit.